-The following table presents the change in Level 3 instruments (Residential properties held for sale):
+The following table presents the change in level 3 instruments (Residential properties held for sale):

-2019 \$ 2018 \$
+2020 \$ 2019 \$

-Opening balance 1,531 3,479
+Opening balance 676 1,531

-Transfers into Level 3 - 367

-Purchases / (Sales) (765) (2,006)
+Purchases / (Sales) 161 (765)

-Losses recognised in income (90) (309)
+Losses recognised in income (41) (90)

-Total 676 1,531
+Total 796 676

 Residential properties are assets carried at fair value on a recurring basis that are categorised as level 3.
 Transfers into level 3 represent previous mortgages and loans not measured at fair value.
 Significant unobservable inputs include sale proceeds, costs to sell and timing of sale.
 A decrease in expected sale proceeds would result in a decrease in fair value.
 A decrease in either costs to sell or time to sale would result in an increase in fair value.